More information

 If you see run-off from a building site or your property is affected by run-off because of the floods or heavy rainfall, please contact your council to report it.
 Councils are the environmental regulator for local construction projects.
 The EPA can help you with major or state significant construction projects and you can report any issues to the EPA’s Environment Line on 131 555.

-Waste facilities will need to ensure the waste is flood generated before the Government’s waste levy can be waived.
+Waste facilities will need to ensure the waste is flood generated before and government waste levy can be waived.

 Waste facility gate fees may still apply.